alice-cai/shellos-shuffle/README.md

 # Othello (Shellos Shuffle)
 This is a digital version of the Othello (a.k.a.
 Reversi) board game written in Java.
-It was created for ICS3U1 (Introduction to Computer Science) in May 2017.

 ![shellos_shuffle](https://user-images.githubusercontent.com/34670205/36081474-36e0797c-0f6d-11e8-97bf-c7e9ce55e388.png)